smarticoai/public-api/docs/api/interfaces/TStoreItem.md

 • **image**: `string`

-URL of the image of the store item
+URL of the image of the store item, 256x256px

 ___